-Custodial credit risk for deposits is the risk that, in the event of a the failure of a depository financial institution, the Bond Bank's deposits may not be recovered.
+Custodial credit risk for deposits is the risk that, in the event of a failure of a depository financial institution, the Bond Bank's deposits may not be recovered.
 Cash consists of money market accounts invested primarily in commercial paper and government securities.
 The Bond Bank's custodial credit risk policy directs management to invest in cash or near cash investments that are either 100% FDIC insured or Aaa rated funds or government securities.
-As of December 31, 2016, general operating reserve cash of \$660,962 was in a money market fund rated Aaa by Moody's Investors Service (Moody's).
-Unrestricted cash and cash equivalents in the Bond Fund of \$8,191,617 were deposited in interest bearing accounts held by the Trustee and were fully secured by direct obligations of the United States of America.
+As of December 31, 2018, general operating reserve cash was \$2,833,854.
+Of this total, \$251,192 was in collateralized and FDIC insured cash accounts.
+The remaining total of \$2,572,484 was held within "government money markets funds" rated Aaa-mf by Moody's Investors Service (Moody's).
+Unrestricted cash and cash equivalents in the Bond Fund of \$3,642,522 was held within "government money markets funds" rated Aaa-mf by Moody's are secured in eligible investments as defined in the General Resolution.